Naval Information Warfare Center Atlantic: Structure of NAVWAR

 The other two Echelon III activities under NAVWARSYSCOM are the Naval Information Warfare Center Pacific and NAVWAR Space Field Activity.

 Locations and Personnel

 NIWC Atlantic is headquartered at the Naval Support Activity Charleston in Hanahan, South Carolina, which is part of Joint Base Charleston.
 The center is staffed by almost 5,000 personnel, with 53% in science and engineering occupations.

-In the Charleston area, about 3,300 personnel perform most activities in 79 buildings centered around the HQ Building in the southwestern corner of NSA Charleston, with the exception of Electromagnetic Interference (EMI) Testing in Poseidon Park.
+In the Charleston area, about 3,050 personnel perform most activities in 71 buildings centered around the HQ Building in the southwestern corner of NSA Charleston.
 Two integration facilities reside on the grounds of the former Charleston Naval Shipyard.

 Other major locations which are part of NIWC Atlantic include: